Donga (film)

 Donga is a 1985 Indian Telugu-language action film directed by A. Kodandarami Reddy and produced by T. Trivikrama Rao under his banner Vijayalakshmi Art Pictures.
 The film stars Chiranjeevi and Radha while Rao Gopal Rao, Allu Ramalingaiah and Gollapudi Maruti Rao play the supporting roles with music composed by Chakravarthy.
 Released on 14 March 1985, the film was a commercial success.
 The Tamil dub is titled Kolai Karan.

 Plot

 Phani (Chiranjeevi) commits thefts just to help the poor.
 He loves Kodandaramayya's daughter Manju Latha (Radha), but he seeks revenge against Kodandaramayya (Rao Gopala Rao) for killing his father.
 He also wants his sister Malathi (Rajyalakshmi) to marry Rajesh (Raja), son of Anjaneyulu, but he needs ₹50,000 for her dowry.
-At the same time, Vishwanatham (Sridhar), an income tax officer, wants his sister Rekha to marry Rajesh.
+At the same time, Viswanatham (Sridhar), an income tax officer, wants his sister Rekha to marry Rajesh.
 With the help of the police, Phani succeeds in liquidating Kodandaramayya's gang and has his revenge.
 He also acquires enough money to arrange his sister's marriage with Rajesh.